michalorman/michalorman.github.com/_posts/2012-04-03-performance-loss-with-java-2d-app-on-linux.md

     -Dsun.java2d.xrender=true

-In one of the applications I'm currently working on the new pipeline gave about 20x boost.
+In one of the applications I'm currently working on the new pipeline gave about 20x performance boost.
 Rendering that used to take about 20ms now takes ~1ms.